-Milton Keynes is Still Green’s home town.
-Our founding members all lived here, whereas now we are a group made up of both local residents and those who have joined from far and wide.
+Although our founding members lived in Milton Keynes our membership is now more diverse, our group is made up of both local residents and those who have joined from far and wide.

-The current MK Council members and officers support more community-led housing.
-A few years ago we were offered a site owned by Milton Keynes Development Partnership (the Council’s land development agency).
+The current MK Council members and officers are supportive of community-led housing and a few years ago we were offered a site owned by Milton Keynes Development Partnership (the Council’s land development agency).
 We developed a costed design for a mixed-tenure development of about 25 homes: apartments and houses, including affordable homes.
 Site complications and insufficient members ready to commit to the development meant we could not proceed to purchase.
 It was a near miss – we learned a lot and emerged with our credibility intact and we are delighted now finally to have a site in Milton Keynes.

-Just some of our members’ ‘likes’ about Milton Keynes:
+Here are just some of what our members’ like about Milton Keynes:

 - Walking and cycling on the Redway paths through the very extensive parks, beside streams, the canal and lakes.